Index for Senescence:

 She threw back in my face in fits of rage.

-Short summary (more details to come): This sonnet is about one of the first deep ruptures in the relationship.
+This sonnet is about one of the first deep ruptures in the relationship.
 Bitterness and sarcasm enter into the tone of the words for the first time.
-It centers on the money given to (and accepted by) by the beloved from the poet to help fund the high costs of her Arangetram (a central rite of passage in Bharatanatyam dancing).
+It centers on the money given to (and accepted by) by the beloved from the poet to help fund the high costs of her arangetram (a central rite of passage in Bharatanatyam dancing).
 She turned and rejected this support due to hurtful aspects of their covert circumstances, returning the money in anger.
 For the poet, it was much more than a failed monetary exchange, but spoke to the collapsing of their shared dreams and emotional trust.
 Since he had brought her back to dance, and did so for her needs from his love for her, this rejection was a rejection of an intimate and spiritual offering.
 He had assumed he held a blessed space in her heart for his support of her dance, and her actions here felt like being cast out and his love dismissed.
-It was for him devotion desecrated.
+It was for him devotion desecrated, and the beginning of a life-long exile, as it turned out, from her world of artistic performance.

 Once Upon A Time, Part 1